carpentries-incubator/geospatial-python/_episodes/20-parallel-raster-computations.md

 <img src="../fig/20-Dask-arrays-s2-true-color-image_masked.png" title="True color image after masking out clouds" alt="masked true color image" width="612" style="display: block; margin: auto;" />

-In the following section we will see how to make use of parallelization to run these steps and compare timings to the serial runs.
+In the following section we will see how to parallelize these raster calculations, and we will compare timings to the serial calculations that we have just run.

 # Dask-powered rasters

 ## Chunked arrays

-We have mentioned that one way to include parallelism is to use chunked arrays.
-We select another band from the assets (the blue band, "B02"):
+As we have mentioned, `rioxarray` supports the use of Dask's chunked arrays as underlying data structure.
+When opening a raster file with `open_rasterio` and providing the `chunks` argument, Dask arrays are employed instead of regular Numpy arrays. `chunks` describes the shape of the blocks which the data will be split in.
+As an example, we open the blue band raster ("B02") using a chunk shape of `(1, 4000, 4000)` (block size of `1` in the first dimension and of `4000` in the second and third dimensions):

 ~~~
 blue_band_href = assets["B02"].href
-blue_band = rioxarray.open_rasterio(blue_band_href, lock=False, chunks=(1, 4000, 4000))
+blue_band = rioxarray.open_rasterio(blue_band_href, chunks=(1, 4000, 4000))
 ~~~
 {: .language-python}

+Xarray and Dask also provide a graphical representation of the raster data array and of its blocked structure.

 <img src="../fig/20-Dask-arrays-s2-blue-band.png" title="Xarray representation of a Dask-backed DataArray" alt="DataArray with Dask" width="612" style="display: block; margin: auto;" />

 > ## Exercise: Chunk sizes matter
 > We have already seen how COGs are regular GeoTIFF files with a special internal structure.
 Another feature of COGs is
-> that data is organized in "blocks" that can be accessed via independent HTTP requests, enabling partial file readings
+> that data is organized in "blocks" that can be accessed remotely via independent HTTP requests, enabling partial file
+> readings.
+This is useful if you want to access only a portion of your raster file, but it also allows for efficient
-> (and, thus, efficient parallel access!).
-You can check the blocksize employed in a COG file with the following code
+> parallel reading.
+You can check the blocksize employed in a COG file with the following code snippet:
-> snippet:
 >
 > ~~~
 > import rasterio